Skip to main content

 Client code

 Many example uses Playwright#create, which internally uses Pipe (stdin/stdout) transport for Playwright-protocol messaging.
-Instead, just use Playwright#connect_to_playwright_server(endpoint) for WebSocket transport.
+Instead, use Playwright#connect_to_browser_server(endpoint) for WebSocket transport.

 require 'playwright'